hyder/coherence-spring-sockshop-sample/README.md

-# Coherence Spring Sock Shop
+# Coherence Spring Sock Shop - Julian

 This project is an implementation of a stateful, microservices based application that uses [Oracle Coherence CE](https://coherence.community/) as a scalable embedded data